 - Computational thinking.
 This is the process of thinking through a complex problem and then developing potential solutions. - The fundamentals of data representation and computer networks. - You'll delve in to the world of cyber security and the ethical, legal and environmental impacts of digital technology. - Software development.
-You'll learn how to implement and test a design to make sure it works effectively.
+You'll learn how to design and code programs and how to test them to ensure they work effectively.